Jakski/sphinxcontrib-autoyaml/README.md

 See `tests/examples/output/index.yml` and `tests/examples/output/index.txt` for
 more examples.

+`autoyaml` will take into account only comments which first line starts with `autoyaml_doc_delimiter`.

 ## Usage

 You can use `autoyaml` directive, where you want to extract comments